-The 2021/22 budget of £16,515.00 provided for the SLA costs and any set aside of residue budget after repairs/replacement to play equipment to build up a fund to smooth out the future costs of replacing damaged, aging and upgrading obsolete play equipment at the Play areas subject to the SLA.
-At the end of 2021/22 the earmarked reserve stood at £69,413.58
+The 2024/25 budget of £16,515.00 provided for the SLA costs and any set aside of residue budget after repairs/replacement to play equipment to build up a fund to smooth out the future costs of replacing damaged, aging and upgrading obsolete play equipment at the Play areas subject to the SLA.
+The earmarked reserve for replacement equipment and a new Play area in Acton Park currently stands at £85,870.